LYZhelloworld/ChatBot/README.md

 # ChatBot
-ChatBot is a UI for interactive chatting with local deployed LLM.
+ChatBot is an interactive chatting tool with local deployed LLM.